 4. Can Hearts of Palm Be Cultivated Sustainably?

-The more sustainable hearts of palm have multiple stems to harvest without killing the tree.
+The more sustainable hearts of palm are harvested from plants that have multiple stems to harvest without killing the tree.

 Hearts of palm are often cultivated as mono-crops; it would arguably be more sustainable to rely on polyculture.